 I deployed the Dakota Odor Bomb.
 It claims to be a one-time, permanent odor eliminating fogger.
 You place it in the middle of the car and depress and lock the canister button in place while it sprays a fog until it completely empties.
 You are not to disturb the area, keeping the doors closed for at least 2 hours and then ventilate for 30 minutes.
 The smell was eliminated for a day or two, but then the odor returned.
-I was becoming puzzled by the persistence of the smell and investigated further.
+I was becoming puzzled by the persistence of the smell.

 I took the vehicle to a local dry cleaner who placed an ozone machine in it for about 24 hours.
 While this vehicle had some traces of cigarette smoke, it was the rotten stench odor that needed to be removed.
 After treatment, the vehicle smelled like ozone, somewhat pungent, and somewhat like the smell after an electrical storm.
 I could smell a combination of the foul odor and the ozone together for a day or two.
 After about three days, the odor was still present.
 I was starting to conclude that the odor was deeply embedded into the seats.

 7. Shampoo with Pet Deodorizer

 I identified that the front passenger seat seemed to have the strongest odor.
-I filled a 20 mL syringe with OdorPro liquid deodorizer from the pet store and injected it a couple inches into at least 10 areas of the seat, front and back.
+I filled a 20 mL syringe with OdorPro liquid deodorizer from the pet store and injected it two inches into 10 areas of each seat, front and back.
 It provided some temporary improvements.